 Content Type: JSON

 Use this topic to send data from any device to the data bucket in your account.
-The figue below shows the flow from the device to its bucket.
-At Tago, the device-token used should be linked to the desired data bucket.
+The figure below shows the flow from the device to its bucket.
+At TagoIO, the device-token used should be linked to the desired data bucket.
 When the data arrives in your bucket, it is stored, and it will be ready for visualization or to take any other action.

 You should send the data using the same JSON format as you would send it by API, you can see all your options here.

 Use this topic to send a payload data from a device in any format to be first parsed by your own script.
 The script should be uploaded on the analysis that is identified by the analysis_id.
 This option gives you a lot of flexibility to interpret any kind of data or protocol according to your own application.
 The figure below, shows the data flow from the device to the specific analysis associated with the ID used in the topic.